 Hygge has no direct English translation.
 The Oxford English Dictionary describes hygge meaning “a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being (regarded as a defining characteristic of Danish culture)”.
 Although we often say it means “coziness,” that doesn’t quite do it justice.
 Hygge is about enjoying the simple things in life and savoring life’s little moments.
 It’s about being present in the moment and taking the time to appreciate the people and things around you.
 And it is about a sense of comfort, togetherness, and well-being.
 Hygge is cuddling up on the couch or sharing comfort food with close friends.
 And in addition, the meaning of hygge involves a feeling of gratitude over such moments.

-How to Embrace hygge in your home?
+How to embrace the meaning of hygge in your home

 There are many ways to incorporate hygge into your life.
 But first things first: start by clearing your space out a little bit and decluttering your home.
 Then, take some time to make your home a cozy haven.
 Add some throw blankets and pillows to create a cozy nook.
 Light some candles—unscented candles are traditionally used in Denmark—to set a relaxing mood.
 And finally, make sure to spend quality time with the people you love.
 Hygge is also going for a walk with your partner or having a game night with friends, connecting with the people who matter most to you.
 And make sure to keep it low-key.
 Hygge is not about performing.
 Hygge is always relaxed, easy going.